bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 For example, you can use elements selectors to select a different element types and apply CSS properties to them.

-It\'s also possible to study the individual input types using CSS rules.
+It&apos;s also possible to study the individual input types using CSS rules.

 You can add a CSS rule using the element selector.